 Lastly, I love the rebound control of these pads.
 CurvComposite board sends pucks flying off very quickly and with a lot of power.
 I fell in love with this technology from Bauer when they released the Bauer Supreme 2s Pro pads, and it’s been keeping me inline with Bauer goalie pads since.

 Performance-wise, I don’t think that you are really going to find a better pair of goalie pads.
 They’re super lightweight and comfortable, while also having great rebound control.
-The biggest problem that these goalie pads might have is the durability, but with the new and improved CorTech skin, I’m hoping it’s going to be a whole lot better.
-You can check for the latest price on PureGoalie here.
+The biggest problem that these goalie pads might have is the durability, but with the new and improved CorTech skin I think the durability is going to keep these pads alive for a long time.

 Vaughn Velocity V9 Pro Carbon